appleseed0910/week1/README.md

 <br>So,I tried optionB, stored the music file in the root directory with the story html file aside.
 Then inserted audio through simple html tag "&lang;audio src="light-rian.mp3" autopaly>&lang;/audio>".
 <br>It works.
 However, as the Twine wiki said, relative links don't work inside Twine.
 So, for this way, it's necessary to revise the original code before we package the story.
 <br>https://freesound.org/people/babusrelaxtv/sounds/344430/
-<br>Here is the source of the rainy sound, it's in CC field.
+<br>Here is the source of the rainy sound, it's in CC field.</li>

   <br><li><b>Adjust the entire layout</b>
   <br>Through editing the internal CSS sheet, I adjusted the layout of the main text block on each passage.
 (It's easy once figured out that they are controlled by the same selectors 'tw-passage'.
 I also recovered the tw-sidebar elment.
 I think the default property of sidebar is significant if I want to put anything such as menu on all the pages.
   <br>Instead, I set the display property of tw-icon as none which could stop the default arrow icons appearing.
 I've considered that if I want to create some icons, I guess I may try to write a new elment to arrange them.
   <br>https://furkleindustries.com/fictions/twine/twine2_resources/twine2_CSS_tutorial/
   <br>The way I use for layout gives enough margin visually, but it also takes space that I want to use for pictures.
-I may need return back once I done the preparation of pictures.
+I may need return back once I done the preparation of pictures.</li>

   <br><li><b>Give 'Bookmark' a specific style</b>